RhoGAM Ultra-Filtered Plus (Injection, Intramuscular, Intravenous)

 While you are being treated with Rho(D) immune globulin, do not have any immunizations (vaccines) without your doctor's approval.
 Live virus vaccines should not be given for 3 months after receiving Rho(D) immune globulin.

-RhoGAM Ultra-Filtered Plus side effects
+Side Effects of RhoGAM Ultra-Filtered Plus

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.